KCLogistics/railse-pitch-deck/mockup.md

     *   **Main Headline:** "The AI Engine for Autonomous Logistics."
     *   **Intro Paragraph:** "We automate complex shipping decisions to create a frictionless market, delivering unparalleled reliability for shippers and exponential growth for transporters."

-*   **Left Column: For the MSME: From Chaos to Control**
+*   **Left Column: For the Shipper (MSME): From Chaos to Control**
     *   **Benefits:**
-        *   Delivery Speed: 7-10 days → 1-2 Days PAN-India
+        *   Delivery Speed: 7-10 days → 1-2 Days
         *   Finding a Partner: 3-Month Nightmare → Instant AI Match
-        *   Pricing: Opaque Quotes → Dynamic & Personalized
+        *   Pricing: Opaque Quotes → Dynamic Pricing
-        *   Coordination: Heavy Burden → Autonomous Orchestration
+        *   External Coordination: Heavy Burden → Autonomous

 *   **Right Column: For the Transporter: From Stagnation to Growth**
     *   **Benefits:**
-        *   New Business: Turning Away Customers → Serve Every Request
+        *   New Business: Losing Customers → Serve Every Request
-        *   Operations: Manual & Paper Based → 1/10th the Time via App
+        *   Daily Operations: Manual & Paper → 1/10th the Time
-        *   Business Management: Disconnected Tools → A Super App for Everything
+        *   Business Management: Disconnected Tools → A Super App

 *   **Footer:**
     *   A professional footer is located at the bottom-left of the slide with the text: "© 2025 Railse, Inc. | Confidential & Proprietary".

 **Styling:**

 *   **Benefit Cards:** Each benefit is presented in a card with a light gray background and a border.
-The benefit label is displayed above the card.
+The benefit label is displayed in a floating bubble above the card.
 *   **Transformation:** The "old way" and "new way" for each benefit are displayed on either side of an arrow, visually representing the transformation.
 *   **Colors:** The slide uses a professional color palette with blue, gray, and indigo tones.